geovandro/shorter-merkle-signatures/README.md

 # Shorter Merkle Signatures
-A C implementation of the post-quantum Merkle signature scheme (MSS) combinesd with the Winternitz one-time Signature (WOTS).
+A C implementation of the post-quantum Merkle signature scheme (MSS) combined with the Winternitz one-time Signature (WOTS).

-It combines the recent technique for achieving shorter Merkle signatures at [1] and the provably secure WOTS based on pseudorandom functions proposed at [2].
+This implementation is based on the recent technique to achieve shorter Merkle signatures [1] and the provably secure WOTS based on pseudorandom functions [2].

 Note: This library is intended for academic purposes.
 It is not completely ready for production.

 [1] 2016, G. Pereira, C. Puodzius and P. Barreto.
 "Shorter hash-based signatures" Available at [`here`](http://www.sciencedirect.com/science/article/pii/S0164121215001466).